CustomRoses/mt-exercise-4/task1.md

 253:            x = self.layer_norm(x)

 ```
 Here, it is important to note that when the layers are built, the default value for layer_norm is pre, unlike in decoders.py.
 This means: When we instantiate this class not passing another value for layer normalization, we will automatically have the TransformerEncoder use layer normalization (nn.LayerNorm(hidden_size, eps=1e-6)).
 If we instantiate the class and do pass the value "post" for layer_norm, then the TransformerEncoder will not be using layer normalization - the attribute "self.layer_norm" will be equal to None, which is checked in the forward function before normalizing the desired layers (i.e. as per default).
-It is thus possible to change this value, but __I do have to check where__
+It is thus possible to change this value, namely when calling the forward function of a to-be-trained model.

+We can use the TransformerEncoder as argument for the class Model, which starts on line 25 (https://github.com/lucaggett/joeynmt/blob/04d48e9112a216ec05a968332c85bc187e0c93c6/joeynmt/model.py#L25).
+The kwargs given to the class method "forward", starting in line 76 (https://github.com/lucaggett/joeynmt/blob/04d48e9112a216ec05a968332c85bc187e0c93c6/joeynmt/model.py#LL76C1-L76C1), will further be used for the class methods ```python _encode_decode ```, and, since this model uses these two functions, also in ```python _encode ``` and ```python decode ```.
+This means: When we call the forward function for our model, we have the possibility to define whether we want a specific layer normalization.

 ### decoders.py
 ```python